 • Mold

-2. Reduces Other Problems Linked to Poor Indoor Air Quality
+2. Lowers Other Symptoms Linked to Poor Indoor Air Quality

-Even if you or someone in your home doesn’t struggle with allergies or asthma, an air purifier can alleviate other issues associated with bad indoor air quality.
-These entail:
+Even if you or someone in your home doesn’t struggle with allergies or asthma, an air purifier can lower other troubles associated with poor indoor air quality.
+These include:

 • Headaches